networknext/next/docs/deploy_to_development.md

 ## 1. Deploy the development backend

-Network Next uses tag based deployments to trigger backend system deploys from branches.
+Network Next uses tag based deployments from branches.

 To deploy to dev, first you merge your code into the "dev" branch.
 Then in the dev branch, tag something as "dev-[n]", where n increases with each deployment, for example: "dev-001", "dev-002" and so on.